 Will Reconstruction Using My Own Abdominal Tissue Affect My Abdominal Muscles and Posture?

-Many Connecticut breast reconstruction patients never had considered elective plastic surgery.
+Many Houston breast reconstruction patients never had considered elective plastic surgery.
 But, after it became apparent that the best course of treatment for their case of breast cancer was a mastectomy, they’ve understandably decided to restore their bodies to their former shape and silhouette.
-Often, due to Connecticut breast reconstruction patients’ desires to have natural results, they choose to have their breast or breasts reconstructed from their bodies’ own tissue, which is called flap surgery.
+Often, due to Houston breast reconstruction patients’ desires to have natural results, they choose to have their breast or breasts reconstructed from their bodies’ own tissue, which is called flap surgery.
 With flap surgery, tissue is taken typically from the lower abdomen, but sometimes also from the buttocks, hips or inner thighs to reconstruct the breast.
-Many Connecticut women who are having abdominal flap surgery wonder, “If my flap surgery uses my abdominal muscles, what will my recovery be like, and will my posture be affected?”
+Many Houston women who are having abdominal flap surgery wonder, “If my flap surgery uses my abdominal muscles, what will my recovery be like, and will my posture be affected?”

 Not Every Abdominal Flap Surgery Uses Muscle

 When it comes to abdominal flap surgery, it’s important to keep in mind that not all procedures use muscle.
 In fact, of the three major abdominal flap surgeries – TRAM flap, DIEP flap, and SIEA flap, only TRAM flap users muscular tissue.
 So, why are these three procedures so different?
 Read on to find out more.

 About TRAM Flap Surgery